Thai Work Permit Application

 - Foreign Business Entities who had operated their business in Thailand can apply their employees for work permit if they bring at least three million baht per employee into the country.

-The entities above may be granted to maximum 10 work permit each.
+The entities above may be granted to maximum 10 work permits each.
 However, the BOI-promoted company is an exception from the regulations above.
 Thailand Board of Investment is authorized to grant the promoted companies special right concerning the issuance of work permit and visa for the foreign employee working on those projects as technical experts.

 Before you can apply or be issued with a work permit you must have a non-immigrant visa first.
 This is required to apply for a Thai work permit in the Kingdom.
 Ideally, it should be acquired prior to your arrival in Thailand.
 We can assist you in obtaining it in your home country or in country close to Thailand.
-In addition, we can help you convert a tourist visa to a non-immigrant visa without leaving Thailand but it can take up to 1 or 2 months for this conversion process.
+In addition, we can help you convert a tourist visa to a non-immigrant visa without leaving Thailand.

 Step 1: Obtaining a Non-Immigrant Visa